 If you find it difficult to complete the text file and prefer to talk, do not hesitate to ask the agency for help.
 At Performante, we implement briefing meetings with clients to go through the below-mentioned areas together.
 Such an activity allows you to look at the marketing brief from several perspectives.
 Keep in mind that even after the brief has been thoroughly completed, a debriefing - an additional meeting that allows you to clarify the key issues identified at the outset - may be necessary.
 As an agency, we want to understand your company’s needs to the best of our ability, so that the cooperation in the following months is effective and, most importantly, helps achieve your organization’s key goals.

-Below are five key principles for creating a brief - and a bonus to help you effectively determine your marketing campaign needs.
+Below are five key principles for creating a brief - to help you effectively determine your marketing campaign needs.

 Define the purpose of the activities: Consider the key areas that the agency should focus on and where the organization needs support.
 Answering the question “what do I want to achieve?” and “why do I need to implement a particular activity or campaign at this particular time?” can help define these aspects.
 The purpose of marketing activities should be a natural complement to the company’s business and strategic objectives.
 Defining a precise goal will enable the agency to select the right strategy and tools to achieve the desired results.